Robert McCune: Toronto Argonauts

 On June 21, 2012, McCune signed with the Toronto Argonauts of the Canadian Football League.
 McCune finished the 2012 CFL season recording 86 tackles, and 1 interception for 3 yards.
 McCune would go on to win the 100th Grey Cup championship with the Argonauts that year.

 In 2013, McCune finished the 2013 CFL season as the Argonauts' team leader in tackles with 99, four of them as quarterback sacks.
 McCune was unable to play in the playoffs due to an injury.

 Healthcare fraud case

+Between June 5, 2017, and April 12, 2018, McCune submitted 68 false and fraudulent claims to the "Gene Upshaw NFL Player Health Reimbursement Account Plan" on his own behalf and on behalf of 51 other former NFL players.
+This Plan provided former players and family members reimbursements of medical care expenses that were not covered by insurance.
+The false claims typically sought reimbursement of $40,000 or more for expensive medical equipment such as hyperbaric oxygen chambers, ultrasound machines and electromagnetic therapy devices.
+None of this equipment was ever purchased or received.
+In total, McCune and his co-conspirators submitted approximately $2.9 million in fraudulent claims to the Plan.

-McCune was charged with one count of conspiracy to commit wire fraud and health care fraud, nine counts of wire fraud, and nine counts of health care fraud by the United States Department of Justice on December 12, 2019.
+On December 12, 2019, McCune was charged with one count of conspiracy to commit wire fraud and health care fraud, nine counts of wire fraud, and nine counts of health care fraud by the United States Department of Justice.
 He pleaded not guilty to the charges on January 2, 2020.
 He was indicted on the same charges, plus another count of wire fraud, another three counts of health care fraud, and three counts of aggravated identity theft in a superseding case on July 24, 2020.
-In September 2021, the Department of Justice announced that McCune had pleaded guilty.
+In September 2021, the Department of Justice announced that McCune had pleaded guilty to all these charges.
 In February 2022, McCune was sentenced to 5 years in federal prison.
+Thirteen other defendants were also sentenced for their participation in the nationwide scheme.